contrast-zone/fractarchy-ide/README.md

 Visual designers combine the chaotic art of creativity with the intentional art of applicability.
 Personal preferences may play an important role in this process, but it seems there may exist a kind of universal phenomenon worth of converging about: the symmetry.
 That is why visual interface of this project tries to resemble a coherent system of input/output duality, hoping to get closer to igniting designer artistry.

-Our goal was to combine these two exciting activities, and we got Fractarchy-ORG as a result.
+Our goal was to combine these two exciting activities, and to apply them to content creation.
+We got Fractarchy-ORG as a result.
 We hope you'll like it.

 ## actual screenshots